pmeijer-hva/ss-lora/README.md

 # ss-lora
-Repository for LoPy client.
+Repository for LoRa client.
+The blue version.
 Used for the summer school.